Estrella-debug/11401_CS203A/StudyNote/ADT.md

 - ***stack***
 - ***queue***

-These data structures are defined by their behavior and supported operations, while their implementation details are abstracted.
-This separation allows developers to use them effectively without needing to understand their internal workings.
+The structures are defined by their operations/behavior, and the implementation is abstracted.
+This separation is key, letting developers focus on problem-solving and use the structures without knowing the internal code.

 ### **Boost C++ Libraries**
 The Boost C++ Libraries also illustrate ADTs.
 In Boost:
   - The library headers define the ADT by specifying the interface and behavior.
   - The corresponding .cpp files provide the implementation.

-This separation of interface and implementation aligns with ADT principles, enabling developers to utilize the library's features without delving into the underlying code.
+Because the interface and the implementation are separate (just like a proper ADT), this design allows developers to focus on what the features do, rather than getting lost in the complexity of how they're coded internally.